-When we told our waitress how much we'd enjoyed dinner, her reply was "well you'll like breakfast then".
-She was right.
 It is not often that breakfast is held up as something worthy of pride, but it is at Trigony House Hotel.
-It is nice to be able to report that our breakfast more than lived up to the billing.
-Both cold and hot courses are table served.
-The "fresh seasonal fruit salad" was delicious.
-Hot options ranged from the full fried breakfast through porridge to locally smoked kippers, smoked haddock kedgeree and Galloway smoked salmon.
-The porridge was as near perfect as you will find, and the fried breakfast was exceptional.
+After all, it is the last thing that departing guests eat before leaving, and as a result creates a lasting impression.
+It is nice to be able to report that our breakfast at Trigony House more than lived up to the billing.
+Guests can help themselves to a cold first course comprising everything you'd expect, plus one of the nicest fresh fruit salads we've ever seen.
+Hot options ranged from all the elements of a full fried breakfast through porridge to locally smoked kippers; eggs Benedict, royale or Florentine; smoked haddock kedgeree; and Galloway smoked salmon.
+We are happy to report that the porridge was as near perfect as you will find, and the fried breakfast was exceptional.
 You can read our hotel review for Trigony House Hotel here.